scylladb/care-pet/go/README.md

     $ go mod init github.com/my_name/my_module

-Now when you have your go module spec connect ScyllaDB Go driver as a dependency with:
+Now when you have your go module spec connect the ScyllaDB Go driver as a dependency with:

     $ go get -u github.com/scylladb/gocqlx/v2